unomena/restlet-sites/modules/org.restlet/learn/guide/2.2/core/security/authorization.md

 Otherwise, you might end-up with an Authorizer instance in front of each resource class...

-Here is a simple example, the resources are empty so you will get a "404 Not found" error when accessing resources with authorized profile and "403 Forbidden" otherwise.
+Here is a simple example, you will get a String response containing the resource's name when accessing resources with authorized profile and a "403 Forbidden" error otherwise.

-The code is self-sufficient so you just need to copy-paste it in a MyAPI class and run it.
+This code is self-sufficient so you just need to copy-paste it in a MyApiWithRoleAuthorization class, create the resources as shown below and run it.
 Don't forget to add the JSE edition org.restlet.jar ([download here](http://restlet.org/download/current#release=stable&edition=jse)) in your build path.

+Main class for role authorization example:

-	public class MyApi extends Application {
+    public class MyApiWithRoleAuthorization extends Application {

 	    //Define role names
 	    public static final String ROLE_USER = "user";